deanmarti/reqbot/README.md

 npm run start
 ```

-* use ngrok or similar to run the endpoint (this deployment runs fine on a Azure Web App)
+* use ngrok or similar to run the endpoint (this deployment runs fine on a Azure Web App, see how to [here](https://docs.botframework.com/en-us/node/builder/guides/deploying-to-azure/) )
 ```
 ./ngrok http 8080
 ```

-## ToDo / please note
+## ToDo / Please note

 * Has quite a lot of hardcoded things
+* Error handling to be improved
 * Very specific for our usecase
 * Waterfall/dialogs not implemented
 * Text only, no cards/buttons